 2019 / 2020 Total Solar Eclipses

 Hang on to your solar eclipse glasses…there’s more solar eclipses to come in 2019 and 2020.
 Umbraphiles, eclipse chasers, shadow lovers - all will have occasions in 2019 and 2020 to witness a total eclipse of the sun in the Southern Hemisphere, passing across central Chile and Argentina in both years.
-Lost World Adventures is preparing for these events with fixed-departure group and private custom trips that will climax with a solar phenomenon few will have the chance to witness.
-Custom tours can be arranged around the eclipse with your specific dates and other destinations in Chile and Argentina.
+Lost World Adventures is preparing for these events with a scheduled group trip that will climax with a solar phenomenon few will have the chance to witness.
+Custom pre-trip and post-trip itineraries can be arranged around the Eclipse program.

 Chile - The Elqui Valley and the cities of La Serena, Coquimbo and Vicuna all are within the path of totality.
 La Serena is an hour flight from Santiago.

 Argentina – The path of totality crosses Argentina’s legendary Ruta 40 in the San Juan Province.
 The city of San Juan is on the edge of the totality path and a perfect location to witness the full eclipse.
 San Juan is a direct 2-hour flight from Buenos Aires and just 90 miles north from Mendoza on legendary Ruta 40.

 December 14, 2020